Noncardiac surgery in patients with mitral or aortic regurgitation

 The following perioperative issues are of particular concern in certain subgroups of patients:

-●For patients who have undergone a prior valve intervention, the type of the noncardiac procedure to be performed (eg, dental) along with the presence of a prosthetic valve (or prosthetic material used in valve repair) will determine whether antimicrobial prophylaxis is indicated for bacterial endocarditis.
+●For patients who have undergone a prior valve intervention, the type of the noncardiac procedure to be performed (eg, dental) along with the presence of a prosthetic valve will determine whether antimicrobial prophylaxis is indicated for bacterial endocarditis.
 (See "Antimicrobial prophylaxis for bacterial endocarditis".)

 ●In patients receiving chronic anticoagulant therapy (eg, those anticoagulated for atrial fibrillation or a mechanical prosthetic valve), interruption of anticoagulation prior to noncardiac surgery may be required.
-(See "Perioperative management of patients receiving anticoagulants" and "Antithrombotic therapy in patients with prosthetic heart valves", section on 'Interruption of warfarin for surgical procedures'.)
+(See "Perioperative management of patients receiving anticoagulants" and "Antithrombotic therapy for prosthetic heart valves: Management of bleeding and invasive procedures", section on 'Management of antithrombotic therapy for invasive procedures'.)

 - Fleisher LA, Fleischmann KE, Auerbach AD, et al. 2014 ACC/AHA guideline on perioperative cardiovascular evaluation and management of patients undergoing noncardiac surgery: a report of the American College of Cardiology/American Heart Association Task Force on practice guidelines.
 J Am Coll Cardiol 2014; 64:e77.

 - Nishimura RA, Otto CM, Bonow RO, et al. 2014 AHA/ACC guideline for the management of patients with valvular heart disease: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol 2014; 63:e57.